-Benefits (Avoided Knowledge of problem areas will inform wise land use decisions and code losses) enforcement.
+Knowledge of problem areas will inform wise land use decisions as well as code enhancement and enforcement.

-17. Utilize LIDAR Surveys Conducted in 2001 vs 2014 to Assess Differences in Topography That May Be Indicative of Problem Areas Associated with Land Subsidence, Collapsible Soils, Landslides, Channel Migration, Subsurface Volcanic Activity, Earthquake Faults, Etc.
+16. Utilize LIDAR Surveys Conducted in 2001 vs 2014 to Assess Differences in Topography That May Be Indicative of Problem Areas Associated with Landslides, Land Subsidence, Channel Migration, Subsurface Volcanic Activity, Earthquake Faults, Etc.

-Hazards Mitigated Land Subsidence, Landslide, Expansive Soils, Earthquake, Volcano
+Hazards Mitigated Landslide, Land Subsidence, Earthquake

-Project Description, Utilize LIDAR surveys conducted in 2001 vs 2014 to assess differences in topography that may be indicative of problem areas associated with land subsidence, collapsible soils, landslides, channel migration, subsurface volcanic activity, earthquake faults, etc.
+Project Description, Utilize LIDAR surveys conducted in 2001 vs 2014 to assess differences in topography that may be indicative of problem areas associated with landslides, land subsidence, channel migration, subsurface volcanic activity, earthquake faults, etc. The hazard profile in Chapter 4 noted a lack of available data for land subsidence.
+This project would help alleviate that data deficiency.